-The IPCablecom MIBs Framework Specification follows the Internet Standard Management Framework described in RFC 3410 [22].
-Additionally, the following requirements have been considered in the design of the IPCablecom MIB modules:
+The IPCablecom MIBs Framework Specification follows the Internet Standard Management Framework described in RFC 3410 [19].
+Additionally, the following requirements have been considered in the design of the IPCablecom MIB modules.

-- IPCablecom devices must be compliant with DOCSIS; therefore IPCablecom devices MUST support DOCSIS MIBs as defined in Section 6.1 of this document. - Take a minimalist approach for design of the IPCablecom MIB modules, i.e., if other MIB modules define the same functions, then rely on these MIB modules rather than create new ones. - Organize MIB modules to support Embedded MTA (E-MTA). - Organize MIB modules so as to allow functional partitioning of DOCSIS (high-speed data) and IPCablecom (voice) features.

-- DOCSIS within IPCablecom applications requires support of SNMPv3 and SNMPv2; therefore IPCablecom MIB agents MUST comply with SNMPv3 and SNMPv2. - IPCablecom MIB modules MUST comply with SMIv2 as defined in IETF STD 58 [28].
+- IPCablecom 1.0 devices must be compliant with DOCSIS 1.1 or DOCSIS 2.0; therefore IPCablecom 1.0 devices MUST support DOCSIS 1.1 or DOCSIS 2.0 MIBs as defined in section 6.1 of this document. - Take a minimalist approach for design of the IPCablecom MIB modules, i.e., if other MIB modules define the same functions, then rely on these MIB modules rather than create new ones. - Organize MIB modules to support both Embedded and Standalone MTA.
+Note that IPCablecom 1.0 only requires Embedded MTA support. - Organize MIB modules so as to allow functional partitioning of DOCSIS (high-speed data) and IPCablecom (voice) features. - DOCSIS 1.1 or DOCSIS 2.0 within IPCablecom applications requires support of SNMPv3; therefore IPCablecom MIB agents MUST comply with SNMPv3. - IPCablecom MIB modules MUST comply with SMIv2 as defined in IETF STD 58 [25].